 A historical perspective on Pacific cultures and the games they played

-In a first step, the research team sorted through a database on historical games played by cultures located in the Pacific.
+As a first step, the research team sorted through a database of historical games played by cultures located in the Pacific.
 Leisterer-Peoples said:

 “The cultures in our study lived in a broad geographic range, spanning the Pacific Ocean.
 The cultures were very diverse, but also shared similarities, which allow for a comparison on several aspects of the cultures.”

 For example, when two groups live next to each other, it might be that they share some characteristics, such as how they get their food, but they might differ in other aspects, such as the norms surrounding competitive behavior.
 Leisterer-Peoples said:

 “We tried to hone in on these differences, while accounting for their similarities.”

 In a second step, the scientists identified characteristics of cultures that indicate how cooperative they might be, Leisterer-Peoples explained:

 “One of the difficulties with historical data is that you can’t go back in time to do interviews with people from different cultures, but have to rely on the historical documentation of these cultures.”